 - What sort of scraps do you have?
-Do you want to limit the colours you use to achieve a certain look for your quilt or do you want to go completely random?
+Do you want to limit the colors you use to achieve a certain look for your quilt or do you want to go completely random?

-I know I like a certain degree of colour coordination to my quilts so I am setting parameters for myself.
+I know I like a certain degree of color coordination to my quilts so I am setting parameters for myself.

 - How many elements do you want to record?